Insurance for the people

 Note that if you already have a dental insurance plan but it doesn’t cover braces, it may be more cost-effective to switch to a different plan altogether than to buy an additional plan to help pay for braces.

 Wearing braces does not always involve a mouth full of metal or wearing headgear.
 Adults who decide to have their teeth straightened must still go to work, make presentations and speeches, work closely with others, and keep up a professional appearance.
 Dental technology has advanced and now provides several common choices for adult braces.

 Sometimes called invisible braces, these are made from clear or tooth-colored ceramic and are less noticeable than metal ones.
 They work in the same way as traditional metal but are more expensive.
 Ceramic braces sometimes pick up stains from tea, grape juice, and other foods and beverages.
 The greatest advantage of ceramic braces is that they are virtually invisible.

 Metal wires connected to the teeth by metal brackets are a time-honored method of moving the teeth into alignment.
 This is the least expensive and most reliable way to straighten teeth.
-Traditional braces give good results, even in the most difficult cases.
-The biggest drawback to traditional braces is their appearance and the use of wires that can occasionally come loose and injure cheeks and lips.
+The biggest drawback to traditional braces is typically their appearance and the use of wires that can occasionally come loose and injure cheeks and lips.

 Regardless of the type of braces you and your dentist decide is best for you, each method requires time and patience.
 To move your teeth to their ideal position, the braces or aligners must gently apply force to the teeth over an extended period of time.
 Trying to move teeth and roots through the bone and turn ones that are tilted takes time.
 Attempting to move the teeth too fast can cause damage to the roots.